psychogun/psychogun.github.io/docs/freenas/Deluge-in-a-FreeNAS-iocage-jail.md

 # How to install Deluge in a FreeNAS iocage jail
 {: .no_toc }
 I have Deluge 1.3.5 installed in an old warden jail on FreeNAS.
 This is how I replaced the warden jail with a new iocage jail with Deluge 2.0.3 on FreeNAS.
+This is the information that had me started: [https://forum.deluge-torrent.org/viewtopic.php?t=55437](https://forum.deluge-torrent.org/viewtopic.php?t=55437).

 ## Table of contents
 {: .no_toc .text-delta }